LIPS-scheme/lips/REFERENCE.md

 ```
 (list-match? predicate list)

-Function check if consecutive elements of the list match the predicate function.
+Checks if consecutive elements of the list match the predicate function.
 ```

 ## list-ref
 ```
 (list-ref list n)

-Returns n element of a list.
+Returns n-th element of a list.
 ```

 ## list-tail